 Victoria AUSTRALIA

-Causes
+Our Causes

-MMF is a small not-for-profit ACNC Registered Charity organisation making amazing contributions to applied research, education, outreach and the conservation of marine mammals and their environment…rest assured you will know that every contribution to MMF goes a long way to achieving our big mission, especially in the conservation of the iconic and endangered Burrunan dolphin!
+MMF is a small not-for-profit ACNC Registered Charity organisation making amazing contributions to applied research, education, outreach and the conservation of marine mammals and their environment…rest assured that every contribution to MMF goes a long way to achieving our big mission, especially in the conservation of the iconic and endangered Burrunan dolphin!
 Every little bit counts and we thank you for your continuing support.

-Foundation donations will go toward the everyday expenses associated with running the Foundation and expenses that cannot be incorporated into typical grant/funding applications BUT are required to enable hands-on volunteering and internships opportunities, the purchase of required technologies like computers, and to keep our doors open, lights on, internet going and the community involved.
+Foundation donations will go toward the everyday expenses associated with running the Foundation and expenses that cannot be incorporated into typical grant/funding applications BUT are required to enable hands-on volunteering and internship opportunities, the purchase of required technologies like computers, and to keep our doors open, lights on, the internet going and the community involved.

-The Burrunan dolphin (Tursiops australis) was formally described as a new species in 2011 by MMFs Founding Director Dr Kate Robb (Charlton-Robb) and is already listed as “Endangered”.
-Project Burrunan is MMF’s Flagship research project, is the only one of it’s kind with a specific focus of the Burrunan.
-The species is characterise by small, isolated and genetically distinct populations, and with <200 Burrunan dolphin in Victorian water, there is much we do to understand and conserve the species.
-We will be conducting an important population and health assessment on the two know resident population of Burrunan dolphin; Port Phillip Bay and the Gippsland Lakes.
+We will be conducting an important population and health assessment on the two known resident population of Burrunan dolphin; Port Phillip Bay and the Gippsland Lakes.
 The MMF Research Team uses a variety of scientific methodologies from boat-based surveys, geospatial mapping, behavioural assessments, photographic identification of dorsal fins, acoustic repertoire assessment, marine soundscape monitoring via passive acoustic monitoring stations, UAVs and genomics!
-This project is a crucial to better understand and protect the Burrunan dolphin, not only for conservation of biodiversity, but also for future generations to enjoy!
+This project is crucial to better understand and protect the Burrunan dolphin, not only for the conservation of biodiversity but also for future generations to enjoy!

 Marine Champions